UniversalDependencies/docs/_pal/pos/NOUN.md

 ### Definition
 Nouns are a part of speech typically denoting a person, place, thing, animal or idea.

-We distinguish common nouns (`NOUN`) from proper nouns ([PROPN]()) and pronouns ([PRON]()).
+We distinguish common nouns (`NOUN`) from [proper nouns](PROPN) and [pronouns](PRON).
-<br>While some derivational suffixes only form nouns (_-īh_ for nomina abstracta), most nouns can be used as [adj]()ectives by conversion.
+<br>While some derivational suffixes only form nouns (_-īh_ for nomina abstracta), most nouns can be used as [adjectives](ADJ) by conversion.
 Deverbal nouns often inherited syntactic features from the verbal base.

-In Middle Persian, nouns can be marked for plural, which is facultative if plurality is indicated elsewhere (e.g. by a quantifier, the agreement marker on the verb, or the context).
+In Middle Persian, nouns can be marked for [plural](Number), which is facultative if plurality is indicated elsewhere (e.g. by a quantifier, the agreement marker on the verb, or the context).
 The unmarked form is used for generic reference.
-It is not possible to mark the singular except for the use of the numeral "one", which has an enclitic variant that can at times be interpreted as a specifier (see [NUM]() and [DET]()).
+It is not possible to mark the singular except for the use of the [numeral](NUM) "one", which has an enclitic variant that can at times be interpreted as a [specifier](DET).

 Compounding is frequent in Middle Persian and can be complex.